Joseph-Maulin/Post_Here_Classifier/README.md

 # Introduction
-This is a program to train a nueral network to classify which subreddit an inputed post title and text would fit best.
+This is a program to train a neural network to classify which subreddit an inputed post title and text would fit best.
 Due to github file size restraints, a couple additional file(s) will have to be loaded into this structure.
 See "Functionality" below..

 # What is Here?
   ## PHC.py